 Early Bronze Age I Jericho (3300 B.C. - 3000 B.C.)

 Beginning between 3200 B.C. - 3000 B.C., several large, and heavily fortified towns appeared in ancient Jericho alongside the villages.
 These towns appeared mostly along the coastal plains, or in the great valleys, wherever water was most abundant.

 Ample water supplies, and fertile land, led to the development of these huge cities, with walls up to 30 feet thick.
 Habitation resumed round 3200 B.C.
 Tombs have been uncovered in and around Jericho from this time which suggest strange burial customs and practices.
 One grave, in particular, dates back to 3260 B.C.
 One hundred and thirteen skulls were found in this grave, arranged around the chamber of the tomb.
 At the center rested a mound of burnt bones.

 Some skulls contained evidence of scorching, but not burning.
 Archaeologists use this scorching, rather than the typical burning, to indicate strange and methodical practices associated with burial.
 Reconstructions of this grave indicate that the bodies of the dead were first placed in the open, and allowed to decompose until the flesh separated itself from the bones.

 The skeletons were then gathered together; the skulls arranged symmetrically around the chamber, with the faces pointing inside.
 The rest of the bones were placed in a mound, in the center of the room, and then set on fire.
 When the heap of bones cooled down, the funeral offerings were then made, and placed in the grave.
 Stone chips were then placed on top of the burnt bones.

 Early Bronze Age II Jericho (3000 B.C. - 2700 B.C.)

 The EB II period saw much prosperity and advancement in Palestine and Trans-Jordan.
 In ancient Jericho, solid and sizable houses were built.
 A sanctuary was also built, similar to others found in Megiddo and Ai.
 These structures were enveloped within a defense wall built around the city.
 Jericho, as did the other cities in Palestine, possessed immense and massive fortifications.

 Politically, Palestine, more properly known as Canaan, was a collection of independent city states at this time, with each city under the control of one King.
 The presence of massive defense walls suggests that these independent city-state Kings frequently attacked each other.
 The walls of Jericho from this time attest to that theory.
 Over the course of a 600 year period, beginning around 2900 B.C.E., the walls of Jericho were rebuilt sixteen times.

-Invaders are not the only cause of this, as earthquakes, water in the foundations, and other natural causes played a role in the constant maintenance of the city defense structures.
+Invaders are not the only cause of this, as earthquakes, water in the foundations and other natural causes played a role in the constant maintenance of the city defense structures.
 However, outside attackers frequently raided the city.
 Evidence of fire and destruction are evident among the ruins and remains of Jericho and its walls.
 Evidence of repair and rebuilding are present as well.
 The people of this time, though flourishing technologically and culturally, led a life of very little peace and much instability.

-Despite the frequent fighting amongst the city-states, Jericho shows signs of a highly cultured and urbanized center.
+Despite the frequent fighting among the city-states, Jericho shows signs of a highly cultured and urbanized center.
 Pottery utensils point to an extensive trade network Jericho had set up with its neighbors.
 Objects from Egypt and Mesopotamia prove an international trade existed.
 The presence of other urbanized centers in Megiddo and Ai point to the cultural and social advancements that took place throughout Palestine in this era.

 This prosperity, however, was about to come to an abrupt end.
 Bedouin raiders swept through ancient Jericho destroying everything in their paths.
-Walls dating back to this period show hasty and careless construction, almost as if they were caught by surprise, and attempted to repair, or erect, defense walls which had been previously neglected.
+Walls dating back to this period show hasty and careless construction, almost as if they were caught by surprise and attempted to repair, or erect, defense walls which had been previously neglected.

 Early Bronze III (2700 B.C. - 2200 B.C.) and Early Bronze IV (2200 B.C. - 2000 B.C.)

 Not much is known about ancient Jericho from 2700 B.C. to 2400 B.C.
 However, between 2400 B.C., and 2000 B.C., a dramatic reduction of settlements occurred in Cannan.
 Almost every site was either abandoned totally, or settled on a reduced scale, and Jericho was no exception.
 Archaeologists point to a number of factors.
 A climate change occurred, which produced far drier conditions than earlier.
 The result was a severe recession in agriculture.

 Domesticated animals lived on the very bare necessities, as good grazing land became hard to find.
 Bedouin invaders took advantage of the lack of serious defense structures, as noted above, and raided villages and cities frequently.

 Jericho in Question

 For every archaeologist that claims Jericho's remains do not match the Biblical account, there is another one who either claims it does, or offers a different chronology.
 Serious scholars and historians place the Exodus and the conquest of Joshua in either the fifteenth century B.C., or the thirteenth century B.C.
 Neither date can be proven with absolute certainty.

 The first step in any attempt to correlate the Bible with dates, is to begin with the account of the subject in question.